 Definition: Remediation is a process determined by the teacher to allow new learning or improvement of skills to occur, and upon completion of remediation work, a summative reassessment will be offered.

-Remediation for summative assessments is mandatory for all classes unless a course is offered as a dual enrollment option, in which case teachers will follow the processes outlined by the partner college or university.
+All SAHS courses will offer remediation.
+If a course is offered as a dual enrollment option, teachers will follow the processes outlined by the partner college or university.